In Lincoln, Nebraska, Roam Share recently received a grant from AARP to help educate and engage older adults around its BikeLNK system.

 Unless you’re nearing 50, you’re likely not paying much attention to the work of AARP.
 An interest group for older adults, the organization was founded in 1958 and today boasts more than 38 million members — its magazine is the largest-circulation publication in the United States.
 The nonprofit’s mission is dedicated to empowering Americans 50-plus to choose how they live as they age.
 It shouldn’t come as a surprise then that, through its Community Challenge grants, AARP has embraced bicycling programs in general and bike share specifically.

 Launched in 2017, AARP Community Challenge was envisioned as a way to support quick-action programs and help make places more livable in the long term.
 The grants are incredibly popular and this year, AARP was able to award $3.4 million to some 260 organizations nationwide.
-One of those was BikeLNK, the bike share system in Lincoln, Nebraska, which alongside Omaha and Valentine’s systems, is operated by the nonprofit Heartland Bike Share.
+One of those was BikeLNK, the bike share system in Lincoln, Nebraska, which alongside Omaha and Valentine’s systems, is operated by the nonprofit Roam Share.

 “We’re working to make sure cities, towns, and rural areas are great places to live for everyone and transportation is a big part of that,” says Todd Stubbendieck, the state director of AARP Nebraska.
 For BikeLNK, which is a partnership between the City of Lincoln and Heartland Bike Share, applying was a no-brainer.
 As with bike share systems across the country, older adults are an underrepresented demographic amongst BikeLNK riders.